onemedical/cypress-testrail-reporter/README.md

 * [Milutin Savovic](https://github.com/mickosav), author of the [cypress-testrail-reporter](https://github.com/Vivify-Ideas/cypress-testrail-reporter) repository that was cloned.
 * [Spencer Kekauoha](https://github.com/skekauoha), owner of the [salty-cypress-testrail-reporter](https://github.com/skekauoha/salty-cypress-testrail-reporter) repository that was forked.
-* [Valerie Thoma](https://github.com/ValerieThoma) and [Aileen Santos](https://github.com/asantos3026) for proofreading the README.md file and making it more understandable.